July 31, 2009

 (Although I do recall a crucifix hanging in a stairwell, which I've heard is an archetypal symbol of empathy, if not a command to practice it.)

 Good thing I was never indoctrinated by law professors like Barack Obama was.
-It must take place during their secret kulturkampfs kaffeeklatsches, and then imparted to us subconsciously in code.
+It must take place during their secret kulturkampfs kaffeeklatsches, and then imparted subconsciously in code.

 By the way, has anybody yet explained why anyone takes the famed blogger Ann Althouse at all seriously?